cadowd/proppy/README.md

 ### Performance plots
 ![Performance_plot](/img/power.png)

 This plot shows the combinations power consumption.
 Here we see that I was actually pretty lazy for this example case and didn't pick a good motor combination, as a lot of this plot is red with black hatches.
-This indicates regions where the motor is operating over it's power or current limits, and where there is a risk of burn out.
+This indicates regions where the motor is operating over its power or current limits, and where there is a risk of burn out.
 If there's only a little bit of black and red on the plot, you're probably safe, but in this case full throttle will almost certainly burn that motor throughout the entire plotted flight envelope.
 This plot is also useful however to predict max power draws and currents for your battery selection.